comunica/Article-ISWC2018-Resource/content/related-work.md

 The [Triple Pattern Fragments](cite:cites ldf) interface was introduced as a trade-off between data dumps and SPARQL endpoints, where both client and server share the effort of evaluating queries.

+{:.comment data-author="RV"}
+We're again focusing too much about history here.
+Look at the Web as it currently is:
+RDF in different interfaces,
+each of which has a good reason of existence (trade-offs).
+So the question is no longer: which is the best interface, but rather, how do we deal with that heterogeneity?

 When choosing a type of LDF to publish a dataset, there is no silver bullet, i.e., there is no single interface that works well in all situations, as each one involves trade-offs.
+<span class="comment" data-author="RV">Okay good, you're getting into that story now 😉 Maybe earlier then?
+Or maybe we don't need the previous paragraph at all?</span>
 As such, data publishers must choose the type of interface that matches their intended use case, target audience and infrastructure.
 This however complicates client-side engines that are supposed to retrieve data from the resulting heterogeneity of interfaces.
 As shown by the TPF approach, interfaces can be _self-descriptive_ and expose one or more [_features_](cite:cites webapifeatures),